 The user can activate or deactivate the CFV feature via the telephony user interface (that is, the phone keypad) by entering a VSC.
 The CFV VSCs are defined for the UE as part of the Digit Map as defined in Section 7.1.1.
-Upon matching the user-entered digits with the CFV VSC, the UE checks that the CFV feature is enabled (using FEATURE-CHECK action defined in Table 1) and then checks that CFV is not activated (using DEACTIVATED-CHECK action defined in Table 1).
-If both checks pass, the UE plays recall dial tone (using RECALL action defined in Table 1) and then carries out the USEMAP action.
+Upon matching the user-entered digits with the CFV VSC, the UE checks that the CFV feature is available (using FEATURE-CHECK action defined in Table 1).
+If the feature is available, the UE performs the configured digit map action as follows:

+- 1. If the digit map action indicates that the UE collects the forward-to address, then the UE plays the recall dial tone (using RECALL action defined in Table 1) and then carries out the USEMAP action.
 Within USEMAP, the UE collects the forward-to address, using a MAKE-CALL action and sends the VSC, along with the collected forward-to address, in an INVITE request to the CFV AS.
-The request URI for this INVITE is specified in the MAKE-CALL and MUST include both the VSC and the forwarded-to-address.
+The request URI for this INVITE is specified in the MAKE-CALL and MUST include both the VSC and the forwarded-to-address. - 2.
+If the digit map action indicates that the AS collects the forward-to address, then the UE uses the MAKE-CALL action to send only the VSC in the request URI of the INVITE.
+Upon receipt of this INVITE, the AS can decide whether to play an announcement or provide a dial tone to collect digits in-band.

 Upon receipt of an INVITE with the CFV activation code, the CFV AS MUST respond with a 200 OK.
 When the CFV AS receives the ACK from the UE, it MUST play a confirmation tone to the user.
 If the UE is currently subscribed to the UA-Profile Event Package, the CFV AS MUST send a NOTIFY to the UE informing it that CFV is activated, as per Section 7.1.12 Upon both activation and re-programming (activation with a new number while currently active) of CFV, the CFV AS MUST reset its local call forward counter to zero (0) and provide this value in the NOTIFY.
 If the UE is not currently subscribed to the UA-Profile Event Package, the UE MUST subscribe as defined in Section 7.1.12.
 When the CFV AS receives the 200 OK to the NOTIFY, it MUST send a BYE to the UE to end the session.
 If the activation fails, the CFV AS MUST play an error tone or announcement, followed by one second of silence, and then send a BYE.
-Upon receipt of the BYE, the UE MUST apply the dial tone and be ready to accept dialed digits.
+If while processing user-entered digits, the UE carries out a FEATURE-CHECK with the CFV feature-id and processes a subsequent MAKE-CALL, the resulting INVITE is considered to be for either CFV activation or deactivation.
+Upon receipt of the BYE in response to this INVITE for CFV activation,, the UE MUST apply dial tone and be ready to accept dialed digits, regardless of CFV activation success or failure.